-Capitol Technology University is a member of CyberWATCH, an Advanced Technological Education Center funded by a grant from the National Science Foundation.
+Capitol College is a member of Cyber-WATCH, an Advanced Technological Education Center funded by a grant from the National Science Foundation.
 CyberWATCH, founded in 2005 as a consortium for ten institutions in the DC metro area, has grown to 95 member institutions across 29 states and the District of Columbia.
-The Cyber-WATCH mission is to increase the quantity and quality of the cybersecurity (information assurance) workforce through increased education, curriculum development, faculty development, student development, career pathway exploration and development and public awareness.
+The CyberWATCH mission is to increase the quantity and quality of the cybersecurity (information assurance) workforce through increased education, curriculum development, faculty development, student development and public awareness.